dfinity/portal/docs/concepts/canisters-code.md

 Once deployed, end-users can interact with the canister smart contract by accessing the entry point functions you have defined for that canister through a front-end client such as a browser.

-## Canisters Include both Program and State
+## Canisters include both program and state

 A canister smart contract is similar to a container in that both are deployed as a software unit that contains compiled code and dependencies for an application or service.